 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

-The national emergency number is 911.
+The national emergency number in the United States is 911.
 You should always obtain a police report when reporting a crime.

 If the matter relates to complaints about tourism services or products, contact the service provider directly.